Female founders can find the right support for their startup here

 What support is available?

-What stage of development do the startups need to be in?
+What stage of development must the start-ups be in?

 How long does the program last?